Director and Staff

 Melanie serves as the Institute's financial manager, office coordinator, and assistant to the director, as well as overseeing event operations.

 Director of Undergraduate Studies and Associate Professor of Classics

 Hildegund Müller is associate professor of classics at the University Notre Dame and a faculty fellow of the Nanovic Institute.
 In service to the Institute, Müller will be acting director of undergraduate studies for the 2020-21 academic year.

 Jennifer oversees graphic design and publication production for both the Nanovic Institute for European Studies and the Liu Institute for Asia & Asian Studies.

 1060J Nanovic Hall (574) 631-9142 email@example.com

 Connor serves as a content creator and editor for the Nanovic Institute.
-He also helps administer the Laura Shannon Book Prize in Contemporary European Studies, and assists in the curation of the Institute’s databases and publications.
+He also helps administer the Laura Shannon Book Prize in Contemporary European Studies, and assists in the curation of the Institute’s publications.

 Mark serves as an instructor of European Studies for the Nanovic Institute.
 He assists in curricular development and the organization of the institute’s new Initiative for Contemporary Europe.
 His courses include, “What is Europe”, “Berlin, Brussels, and Beyond”, and “European Studies Beyond the Classroom”.